memgraph/memgraph/.github/ISSUE_TEMPLATE/bug_report.md

 Which version did you use?

 **Environment**
-Some information about environment you are using Memgraph: operating system, how do you connect, with or without docker, which driver etc.
+Some information about the environment you are using Memgraph on: operating system, how do you connect, with or without docker, which driver etc.

 **Describe the bug**
 A clear and concise description of what the bug is.